fizal619/intview-backend/README.md

 ### User Stories

-* As a user I would like to create **unique** job applications, that can be applied to via a unique link.
+* As a user I would like to create **unique** job applications, that can be applied to via a **unique link**.
 * As a user I would like to view a list of job applications I created.
 * As a user I would view the list of applicants for a job.
 * As a user I would like to approve one applicant and that would make the job application link inactive.
 * As a user I want to define expiration dates for the applications.
-* As a guest I would like to fill out an application form and have my response saved for the emplyer to view.
+* As a guest I would like to fill out an application form and have my response saved for the emplyer to view.✓